PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 (ii) negotiate with the other party a written agreement for a new rent other than that proposed in the notice to review; or

-(d) If the party upon whom a notice to review was served fails within the time specified in paragraph (c) to either signify his acceptance of the new rent or negotiate a written agreement for a new rent or serve a counter notice, in accordance with paragraph (c)(i), (ii) or (iii), as the case may be, the party who initiated the review may, within a period of 1 month thereafter, refer the rent to the Referee for review.
+(d) If the party upon whom a notice to review was served fails within the time specified in paragraph (c) to either signify his acceptance of the new rent or negotiate a written agreement for a new rent or serve a counter notice, in accordance with paragraph (c)(i), (ii) or (iii), as the case may be, the party who initiated the review may, within a period of 1 month thereafter, refer the rent to the Valuer-General for review.

-(2) In reviewing the rent, the Referee shall have regard to the fair open market rental value of the land at the relevant review date as if the full term of the lease had yet to run and shall also have regard to all the terms, conditions and agreements of the lease (other than those relating to the rent) on the assumption that the environment of the leased land is in all respects as it is or may reasonably be expected to be as at the date from which the new rent is to become payable, but disregarding-
+(2) In reviewing the rent, the Valuer-General shall have regard to the fair open market rental value of the land at the relevant review date as if the full term of the lease had yet to run and shall also have regard to all the terms, conditions and agreements of the lease (other than those relating to the rent) on the assumption that the environment of the leased land is in all respects as it is or may reasonably be expected to be as at the date from which the new rent is to become payable, but disregarding -

 (a) any effect on rent of the fact that the lessee or any person claiming through or under him is in occupation of the leased land; and